Mackenzie Carson: Early life and education

 Carson was born in Langley, British Columbia to an English mother and a Canadian father, and grew up in Abbotsford.
 She was first introduced to rugby at Abbotsford RFC in 2008, at the age of nine, and progressed all the way from the minis program up to the senior side.

 While a high school student at Yale Secondary School, Carson represented her home province British Columbia, winning the inaugural U16s Canadian National Championship in 2013.
 She later captained the U18s team to victory at the National 7s Championship and the Las Vegas International 7s Championship in 2016.
 In addition, she earned a bronze medal as a member of the BC senior team, competing at the 2017 National Championship.
 Carson also played in the BC Summer Games in 2014 winning a gold medal.

-Carson attended the University of British Columbia at Vancouver in 2017, on the George Jones Scholarship, and played for the UBC Thunderbirds throughout her studies, while at UBC she was awarded the Can-West Rookie of the Year as well as the U Sport Rookie of the Year.
-Having played in the backs as a teenager, she was deployed primarily as a hooker for her university team, but also in the back row.
+Carson attended the University of British Columbia at Vancouver in 2016, on the George Jones Scholarship, and played (Captained) for the UBC Thunderbirds throughout her studies, while at UBC she was awarded the Can-West Rookie of the Year as well as the U Sport Rookie of the Year.

+Carson has played many positions over her career including fly-half, centre, hook, back row finally settling in at loosehead for England and professionally.